Michaelkelly71/School/Data-Structures-Assignments/3 Stacks/README.md

 - Node<N> : A node class

 ## Implementation
--StackTest : A constructor with size of list node passed as an argument
+- StackTest : A constructor with size of list node passed as an argument
 - push : A method to add data to the stack.
 - pop : A method to remove data from the stack.
 - peek : A method that returns the last element or top element of the stack.